 - Women who had blood transfusion in the past

 Hepatitis C and pregnancy

-A pregnant woman who tested positive with her current Hepatitis C test cannot undergo any Hepatitis C treatment because of the baby.
+A pregnant woman who tested positive for her current Hepatitis C test cannot undergo any Hepatitis C treatment because of the baby.
 Certain Hepatitis C treatments are known to affect unborn babies negatively.
-For example, Hepatitis C treatment, ribavirin is known to cause birth defects because of its cancer causing properties.
+For example, Hepatitis C treatment, ribavirin is known to cause birth defects because of its cancer-causing properties.
 If you think you are at risk of having Hepatitis C, make sure to avoid getting pregnant at all cost.
 While on treatment, avoid getting pregnant as well.
 If you knew that your partner is undergoing Hepatitis C treatment, avoid getting impregnated by him as well.
 His medication can still affect your future unborn child.
 Sexual activities can still be enjoyed by partners as long as they use birth control methods.

 Hepatitis C and unborn children

 According to the CDC or Centers for Disease Control and Prevention, the chance of transmitting Hepatitis C virus to unborn children is high.
-In a recent data, at least 4% of babies born from Hepatitis C infected mothers tested positive with Hepatitis C. if the mother has HIV too, the risk are higher as well.
+In a recent data, at least 4% of babies born from Hepatitis C infected mothers tested positive for Hepatitis C. if the mother has HIV too, the risk is higher as well.
 The CDC further explained that the transmission from mother to baby happens during birth when the baby accidentally had blood contact with the mother during delivery.
-As far as viral load is concern, the agency explained that if the mother has chronic Hepatitis C but viral load is negative, the baby is safe from having Hepatitis C.
+As far as viral load is a concern, the agency explained that if the mother has chronic Hepatitis C but viral load is negative, the baby is safe from having Hepatitis C.

 Hepatitis C-antibody positive